huzaifa786313/Otago-Polytechnic/Special-Topic/Lab3.md

 sudo apt-get install -y net-tools sudo apt-get install -y vim
 ```

+## Local Network Settings

 Now to change the ip address of the interface that we are using on our windows machine

 We can do this by doing the following